nateemma/strategies/README.md

 - Predict
 - Anomaly

-*NOTE*: I am currently re-factoring to move common code to separate files, isolate any potentially forward-looking indicators, and to use pre-trained models
+_NOTE_: I am currently re-factoring to move common code to separate files, isolate any potentially forward-looking indicators, and to use pre-trained models

+*Binance*: I live in the USA, and the Binance exchange recently blocked API access from here.
+So, I cannot (easily) test the code in the binance exchange directory.
+I know I could use a VPN, but I'm busy with a bunch of other stuff in the binanceus directory - sorry. <br>
+All strats should work, but you will need to run hyperopt on them to get good hyperparameters

 ## Intro
 This folder contains the code for a variety of custom trading strategies for use with the [freqtrade](https://www.freqtrade.io/) framework.